 Within its grooves, listeners heard energizing book-ends in “Come On” and “Take Me With You, as well as the comparatively restrained “Ain’t Gonna Cry No More”; some serious slide guitar heaven on “Sweet Talker” and an absolutely epic “Lovehunter”; plus protean hits like “Walking in the Shadow of the Blues,” the grinding “Ready an’ Willing,” and a refreshingly earnest “Fool for Your Loving.”

-Album two, by comparison (a.k.a. the aforementioned Live at Hammersmith), was really more of a treat to diehard fans who’d been unable to afford the Japan-only release at import prices, and contained another romp through “Come On,” alongside early favorites like the boogie-woogie “Lie Down,” soulful “Trouble,” and a sensual cover of Bobby Bland’s “Ain’t No Love in the Heart of the City.”
+Album two, by comparison (a.k.a. the aforementioned Live at Hammersmith), was really more of a treat to diehard fans who’d been unable to afford the Japan-only release at import prices.
+Inside was another romp through “Come On,” alongside early favorites like the boogie-woogie “Lie Down,” soulful “Trouble,” and a sensual cover of Bobby Bland’s “Ain’t No Love in the Heart of the City.”

-That concert was also intriguing for revealing the as yet fledgling group’s initial reliance on Deep Purple material, namely Burn staples “Might Just Take Your Life” and the colossal “Mistreated,” which Coverdale would truly make his own with Whitesnake, arguably more so than the band that had first plucked him out of obscurity.
+That concert was also intriguing for revealing the as-yet-fledgling group’s initial reliance on Deep Purple material, namely Burn staples “Might Just Take Your Life” and the colossal “Mistreated” – the latter of which Coverdale would truly make his own with Whitesnake, arguably more so than with the band which had first plucked him out of obscurity.

-Their march towards ever greater fame would continue apace as the 1980’s unfolded — though not always quickly enough for the increasingly ambitious Coverdale where America was concerned.
-The lack of success eventually prompted a complete overhaul of Whitesnake’s lineup by the time they made it big across the pond in 1987 as bombastic hair metal merchants.
+Their march toward ever greater fame would continue apace as the '80s unfolded — though not always quickly enough for the increasingly ambitious Coverdale where America was concerned.
+The lack of success eventually prompted a complete overhaul of Whitesnake’s lineup by the time they made it big across the pond in 1987 as bombastic hair-metal merchants.

 That far-distant future could not yet be glimpsed in 1980, but the discrepancy between the band's popularity in its native land and America at the time is evident in Live…In the Heart of the City’s chart performance.
-While it reached No. 5 in the U.K., it barely dented the Billboard album chart, peaking at a lowly No. 146 in the U.S.
+While it reached No. 5 in the U.K., the project barely dented the Billboard album chart, peaking at a lowly No. 146 in America.